Get the facts about Naegleria fowleri and Primary Amoebic Meningoencephalitis.

-The Naegleria fowleri amoeba has to enter the body through the nose.
+The amoeba Naegleria fowleri can only enter the body through the nose.
+The water must be forced well up into the nasal cavity.
 You cannot be infected with Naegleria fowleri from drinking contaminated water.

 The Center for Disease Control (CDC) has conceded that Naegleria fowleri can be found in all warm fresh water globally, including lakes, rivers, hot springs, retention ponds, streams, ditches, soil and un-chlorinated swimming pools.
 There have even been cases with the amoeba present in public drinking water and water heaters when the water supply is under chlorinated.

 Naegleria fowleri is a thermophile, heat-loving, single cell organism that is highly active at temperatures from 106 to 115 degrees F. The brain-eating-amoeba Naegleria fowleri can survive in water temperatures that range from 40 to 120.5 degrees F, in water up to 9,000 ppm (3 times saltier that a saltwater pool) and in water with pH ranges of 3.0 to 12.0

 The Center for Disease Control (CDC) states that no data exists to accurately estimate the true risk from Primary Amebic Meningoencephalitis (PAM) and it is unknown why certain people are infected and others swimming with them are not.
 There are no known means of controlling naturally occurring Naegleria fowleri levels in lakes and rivers.

 Studies have been conducted in Texas lakes with water samples (80 per lake) taken along the edge of the lake, 10 feet from shore, 300 feet from shore and in the middle of the lake in 300 feet of water and Naegleria fowleri was positive in 87% of the samples, including in the middle of the lake.